T he breeze, blowing in from San Francisco Bay,

 and loss she'd had for the past nine years.
 Since they

-were ripped apart when she was sent back to her time.
+were ripped apart when she was sent back to her own time in 1948.

 She thought about their times together, their engagement and plans to be married,

 the happiness she'd felt that now seemed to have been

 so long ago.
 The song's lyrics echoed her thoughts.

 She lifted her head, exhaled and stared off into nowhere.

 The record ended and Livia stood up and shut the phonograph.
 She walked over to the closet and